By ED WHITE and MIKE HOUSEHOLDER, Associated Press

 The search was focused on Mount Pleasant neighborhoods near campus.
 Officers in camouflage knocked on doors and checked possible hiding places, such as yards and porches.
 In the surrounding community, students and staff in the Mount Pleasant school district were told not to leave nine buildings.

 Klaus said Davis was taken to a hospital Thursday night by campus police because of a drug-related health problem, possibly an overdose.
-No other details were released.

 The shooting occurred on the last day of classes before a weeklong break.
 Parents who were trying to pick up students were told instead to go to a local hotel where staff would assist them while the manhunt was ongoing.

-A student, Tyler Whipple, was driving through campus when his route was blocked off by police cars at the scene of the killings.
+A student, Tyler Whipple, was driving through campus when his route was blocked by police cars at the scene of the killings.
 He had to catch a flight to Florida.

 “These roads are kind of spooky right now,” Whipple said.

 The school posted an alert Friday morning on social media about shots being fired at Campbell Hall.
-An automated phone message also was sent to students.
+An automated phone message was sent to students.

 “It’s scary thinking about how easy a shooter can come into a college campus anywhere — a classroom, a library.
 There’s so much easy access,” Byron said.